 Janine authored her first book, It’s Not Okay With Me, detailing her personal journey and depicting the tragedy and heartbreak in Africa, and released her second book, Is It Okay With You? in February 2010.
 Both serve to inspire and offer hope.

-The Maxwells moved permanently to Swaziland to in May 2012 and their children Spencer and Chloe study abroad; Spencer in USA and Chloe in Canada.
-As of August 2016 there are 137 children who call Project Canaan home.
+The Maxwells moved permanently to eSwatini to in May 2012 and their children Spencer and Chloe study abroad; Spencer in USA and Chloe in Canada.
+As of April 2019 there are 226 children who call Project Canaan home.